PWRXNDR/Food_Identification_CNN/README.md

 # Food_Identification_CNN
-Here I am striving to experiment with the 'Data Vision' dataset - https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/ which contains different pictures of food.
+Here I am striving to experiment with the dataset - https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/ which contains different pictures of food.

 I am using this dataset to tackle my knowledge of PyTorch and Convolutional Neural Networks (CNN).